 Contact us for further information.

 Above all, the most important consideration is the company making and fitting these doors.
 This is not a product for any home improvement company.
 Nor do we recommend you source this on a supply-only basis for your builder to fit.
 Do your research and ensure your chosen installer is Reynaers approved as a minimum.
-Many systems companies offer an ‘assisted-fit’ service with these sliding doors and ensure their installers are fully trained.
+Many systems companies also offer an ‘assisted-fit’ service with these sliding doors and ensure their installers are fully trained.
 A successful project with such doors calls for a team effort with the homeowner, their builder and the door installer.
 Contact us for more information if you are interested in these sliding doors.

-Special thanks go to Altitude Aluminium an accredited Reynaers at Home Dealership, for providing their images to use with this review.
+Finally, special thanks go to Altitude Aluminium an accredited Reynaers at Home Dealership, for providing their images to use with this review.